Svart Hona Chicken Breed Profile

 Svart Hona: Personality

-Svart Honas are generally a friendly breed, although some cocks can be more protective then others.
+Svart Honas are generally a friendly breed, although some cocks can be more protective than others.
 The hens can be very docile if they are handled frequently and properly.
 Svart Honas make excellent showmanship birds and can be trained very easily.

 They are a smart breed and are often near the top of the pecking order.
 The cocks do best if they have quite a few hens to care for (over 10).
 The hens are quiet compared to some other breeds.
 Each Svart Hona has its own distinct personality, which can be very amusing at times!